-Find examples of 5 creative PowerPoint organization charts.
+Find examples of 5 creative organization charts in PowerPoint.
 Say good bye to the boring org charts with these interesting options.

 Who says Organization charts in PowerPoint should be boring?